-We want to provide safer and more reliable journeys for all those who use or live alongside our network on the Midlands and Gloucestershire to Wales route, and help the region achieve its economic and housing growth ambitions.
-Based on our engagement and data analysis, we have defined seven route objectives for the area.
+We want to provide safer and more reliable journeys for all those who use or live alongside our network on the South Midlands route, and help the region achieve its economic and housing growth ambitions.
+Based on our engagement and data analysis, we have defined six route objectives for the area.